dmarx/anthology-of-modern-ml/README.md

 * AlphaGo
 * IBM Watson on Jeopardy

-# Learning theory / Deep learning theory / model compression / interpretability
+# Learning theory / Deep learning theory / model compression / interpretability / Information Geometry

 * VC Dimension
   * 1971 - ["On the uniform convergence of relative frequencies of events to their probabilities"](https://courses.engr.illinois.edu/ece544na/fa2014/vapnik71.pdf) - V. Vapnik and A. Chervonenkis